VityaVitalich/TaxoLLaMA/README.md

 We present a unified model that is capable of solving taxonomy related tasks.
 Here you could find the instructions to reproduce all our results.

+### Model

+Models are availible at Hugging Face with corresponding format for [TaxoLLaMA](https://huggingface.co/VityaVitalich/TaxoLLaMA) and [TaxoLLaMA-bench](https://huggingface.co/VityaVitalich/TaxoLLaMA-bench).

 ### Data

 All of our data follows the same format, we have modified each test and train set from taxonomy-related tasks to follow this format, as it is handy to use and unified, which is crucial aspect.